Police tactics at campus protests reveal disparities in approaches to public order and lessons learned post-George Floyd - KESQ

 “You have a balancing act here between universities wanting the police to come on board and then you have police decision makers who are having to determine what response is appropriate,” Wexler said.

-One of the outcomes of the 2020 protests was a greater sensibility around the need for dialogue and engagement with protesters, said Frank Straub, senior director of violence prevention at Safe and Sound Schools, an adolescent-targeted violence prevention project, and founder of the Police Foundation, an organization that studies ways to improve US policing.
+One of the outcomes of the 2020 protests was a greater sensibility around the need for dialogue and engagement with protesters, said Frank Straub, senior director of violence prevention at Safe and Sound Schools, an adolescent-targeted violence prevention project, and founder of the Center for Targeted Violence Prevention at the Police Foundation, an organization that studies ways to improve US policing.

 “I think we also saw this different sensibility about how to clear protests,” Straub said of the police response to campus demonstrations.
 “While you may bring in a lot of police officers, I think we saw less aggression directed at the protesters.”